September 28, 2021

 - When will children younger than 16 be able to receive the vaccine?

-- On May 10, the Food and Drug Administration (FDA) expanded the authorization for Pfizer's COVID-19 vaccine to include children 12 to 15 years old.
+- The Pfizer vaccine is approved for people aged 12 years and older.
 The Moderna and Johnson & Johnson vaccines continue to be approved for those 18 and older.